 Ryan was born and raised in Austin, Texas.
 He graduated summa cum laude from Duke University in 1994 with a degree in Public Policy Studies.
 Ryan then studied abroad in Japan for a year as a Fulbright Scholar at Tohoku University before entering law school.
 Ryan graduated cum laude from Harvard Law School in 1998, and served as a Primary Editor on the Harvard Law Review.
 He joined Williams & Connolly in 2000 after clerking for U.S. District Court Judge Alan C. Kay in Honolulu.

 - Defended former directors and officers of a dozen different banks in response to threatened or actual FDIC receivership lawsuits

 - Represented bank directors, officers, and institution-affiliated parties in response to threatened enforcement actions by the OCC, FDIC, and Federal Reserve Bank

-- Represented two different companies in response to CFPB enforcement actions, including appealing supervisory exam findings pursuant to the Bureau’s internal appeals process
+- Represented companies in response to CFPB enforcement investigations and actions, including appealing supervisory exam findings pursuant to the Bureau’s internal appeals process

 - Advised directors in response to threatened shareholder lawsuit

 - Litigated breach of contract and misappropriation of trade secrets case on behalf of payment processing client